Key Quote

 RAD — STAGNATE

 Despite the poem's energetic argument, the speaker stagnates — the final question ('If thou kiss not me?') reveals that the beloved has NOT been persuaded.
-The poem ends in a conditional ('if'), not a statement of achievement.
+The poem ends in a conditionalconditional — Dependent on something else happening; not yet achieved, not a statement of achievement.
 Shelley is stuck in the gap between desire and fulfilment, between argument and acceptance.
 The rhetorical fireworks mask what is essentially a failed seduction.

 Key Words